itssidhere/flutter_custom_palette/README.md

     )
 ```

-### Listen for realtime changes to the specific color
+### Listen for realtime changes to a specific color
 ```dart
      ValueListenableBuilder(
       valueListenable: palette.getListenable(keys: ['myFavColor']),